Low-Carb Marinated Beef Kabobs (Video)

 Low-Carb Diet / Low-Glycemic Diet / South Beach Diet Suggestions:

-Low-Carb Marinated Beef Kabobs would be a perfect main dish for low-carb eating plans or any phase of the original South Beach Diet, and if you omit the Worcestershire Sauce it can also be approved for Paleo or Whole 30 diets.
+Low-Carb Marinated Beef Kabobs would be a perfect main dish for low-carb or Keto eating plans or for any phase of the original South Beach Diet.
 For the South Beach Diet, remember the guideline to use beef with less than 10% fat.

 Find More Recipes Like This One: